arkandias/geyser/README.md

 cd ~/.geyser/<version>
 ```

-Or for a specific version:
+Or for a specific version (see the releases list [here](https://github.com/arkandias/geyser-monorepo/releases)):

 ```shell
 GEYSER_VERSION="1.2.3"